Earthworm Envy

 Poof!
 Jesus disappears and my body quivers.
 I feel rejuvenated and bounce up and down in the booth like a young 22-year-old with a hangover drinking Red Bull.
 I eat the rest of my omelet with a glow and start muttering, “Amen, Jesus is my CEO and he tastes mmmm good!”

-Hallelujah, Processed Food (omelet review)
+Hallelujah, Processed Food

 photo taken at Sawtooth Fish Hatchery